TeamAtomECS/AtomECS/README.md

 * File output in binary or text format.
 * Thorough unit testing to ensure simulation results are correct.
 * Good parallel performance on modern multi-core CPUs

-Additionally, simulations may be wrapped using python/matlab, as shown in the [AIONSource](https://github.com/TeamAtomECS/AIONSource) repo.
+* Simulations can be wrapped using python/matlab, as shown in the [source_optimisation_example](https://github.com/TeamAtomECS/source_optimisation_example).

 ## Getting Started